Wejo Group Limited (WEJO): Skating on Thin Ice? We Know the Answer

-Wejo Group Limited (NASDAQ:WEJO) went up by 21.84% from its latest closing price compared to the recent 1-year high of $19.90.
-The company’s stock price has collected 33.51% of gains in the last five trading sessions.
+Wejo Group Limited (NASDAQ:WEJO) went down by -19.49% from its latest closing price compared to the recent 1-year high of $19.90.
+The company’s stock price has collected -23.79% of loss in the last five trading sessions.
 Barron’s reported on 01/10/22 that Apple, Microsoft, and 13 More Tech Stocks to Help Investors Forget the Fed

 Is It Worth Investing in Wejo Group Limited (NASDAQ :WEJO) Right Now?